Rules Governing all RILSA Events

 10. (Including nail varnish if applicable).
 It is important for you all to remember that presentation is an important area to any potential sponsor.
 Until we achieve a smart and presentable appearance we will struggle to achieve our sponsorship goals.

-11. The association cannot make decisions regarding your individual taste and preferences.
+11. The Organisation cannot make decisions regarding your individual taste and preferences.
 However the above are strict guidelines and you must adhere to them.
-The Association reserves the right to make decisions regarding dress code and the ultimate decision will be at the Tournament Director’s discretion.
+The Organisation reserves the right to make decisions regarding dress code and the ultimate decision will be at the Tournament Director’s discretion.

 12. Items strictly not permitted: Any form of denim, jeans (i.e. studded trousers), jumpers, cardigans, vests, or baggy ill-fitting items, or shoe strap tops, trainers, sandals, flip-flops, canvas shoes or any headwear (i.e. hats).
 If you are found to be wearing any of the above items or if the Tournament Director considers your presentation unacceptable, you will receive a verbal warning about your attire and further flaunting of the rules will result in a frame forfeit, and possible exclusion from that tournament.